 The Public Works Department tries to fill any potholes with asphalt on a regular basis.
 If you notice a pothole that requires attention, please contact this Department.

 Permission is required from the Village of Point Edward for any curb cuts.
-Once approval is obtained and all related costs have been paid, the Village will make arrangements for the work to be done.
+Once approval is obtained and all related costs have been paid, arrangements can be made for the work to be done by contacting the Municipal Office (519) 337-3021.
+For a copy of the Curb Cut application please click on the curb cut driveway widening request record link: Curb Cut Driveway Widening Request Record.

 Road and Other Signs